 With a commitment to presenting diverse and challenging theater, the well-regarded Oregon Contemporary Theatre in Eugene showcases contemporary and classic works at their 135-seat main-stage theater.
 And their “Radical Hospitality” program, which prioritizes access to free or low-cost theater for theatergoers in need, makes it one of the most accessible theaters around.

 Oregon Contemporary Theatre’s production of Vanya and Sonia and Masha and Spike. (photo by Christopher Durang)

 Founded in 1982 as a cooperative theater operating out of the local YWCA, today Portland’s Artists Repertory Theatre is a regional arts hub with two on-site theaters and 10 companies-in-residence, as well as their own Resident Artist Program.
 Artists Rep has a reputation for producing smart, sophisticated work that never sacrifices entertainment value.
-Their 2019-20 season promises a new version of George Orwell’s 1984, a wild romp through the Scottish landscape, and a mean girls story set in Ghana.
+A recent season brought a new version of George Orwell’s 1984, a wild romp through the Scottish landscape, and a mean girls story set in Ghana.
 “Portland’s theater scene is still growing but worthy of national attention,” says Dámaso Rodriguez, Artists Rep’s artistic director.
 “I feel that theater in Portland is as ambitious, varied and sophisticated as many of the more renowned ‘theater towns’ in the nation, and with increased visibility, Portland’s arts community can only get more recognized for the ground-breaking work being done in this town.”